Spit ups are common among newborn. Read on to learn why your baby spits up clear liquid and what you can do.

 I have used Aethusa 200x for acid reflux in my 2 months old son.
 I was a little hesitant to give my 2-month-old baby anything that is not breastmilk, but I am glad that I chose with the doctor’s permission.

 He was much better in the 4th month, stopped spitting up or showing any other symptoms of acid reflux.
 I gave him five globules dissolved in 1 tsp of breastmilk three times a day for 5 days.

 Some moms have also benefited from the use of Nat Phos a natural cell salt for acid reflux in their babies.
 Nat Phos 6X is a natural cell salt that aids with digestion.
 Some babies don’t make enough of it.
 Consult your doctor before administering homeopathic remedies to your infant.
 Dissolve ½ tablet in breastmilk (1 tsp) or formula and give it to a baby with a syringe.

 Some moms also tried Gripe water or Colic calm successfully for baby reflux.
 Although it did not work for my son’s reflux.

 Is there any Medication for Baby Spitting up clear Liquid?

 There are no medications if your baby is normal other than spitting up clear liquid.
 However, the pediatrician may prescribe medication to help reduce stomach acids in case the baby is diagnosed with GERD.

 - Antacids such as Mylanta

-Keep in mind that they can occasionally cause side effects such as increased risk of intestinal and respiratory infections.
+Keep in mind that they can occasionally cause side effects such as an increased risk of intestinal and respiratory infections.
 These medications should only be used under doctor’s supervision in babies with GERD.

-How long does reflux in babies last?
+How long does Spit-up in babies last?